-Our latent learning implementation builds on the publicly available code of Yu and Joachims (2009).
+Our latent learning implementation builds on the publicly available code of Yu and Joachims [40].
 The regularizing parameter C of the LSVM is tuned for each latent operation (crop, split, etc.) on each data set (Graz, VOC-07, etc.) by using cross-validation (the interval $[10^2, 10^7]$ is sampled logarithmically).
-The other free parameter ε , the stopping criterion for the CCCP algorithm, is set to 10^{-1} and 10^{-3} for the multi-class and binary classification experiments, respectively.
+The other free parameter $\epsilon$ , the stopping criterion for the CCCP algorithm, is set to $10^{-1}$ and $10^{-3}$ for the multi-class and binary classification experiments, respectively.

-The running time of the LSVM experiments is dominated by computing the 'most violated constraint' which was introduced in Sect.
-4. We need to compute the response of each classifier by scanning the latent parameter space (e.g. all possible boxes for the cropping operation), to find the violated constraints.
-It would therefore have been possible to improve the running time by using the branch and bound algorithm (Lampert et al. 2008).
-For the cropping, splitting, crop-uniform-splitting, and crop-splitting operations the training of each class-specific classifier in the VOC 2007 experiments took 1 h, 5 min, 30 min and 3 h on a 16 CPU machine, resp.
+The running time of the LSVM experiments is dominated by computing the 'most violated constraint' which was introduced in section 4.
+We need to compute the response of each classifier by scanning the latent parameter space (e.g. all possible boxes for the cropping operation), to find the violated constraints.
+It would therefore have been possible to improve the running time by using the branch and bound algorithm [17].
+For the cropping, splitting, crop-uniform-splitting, and crop-splitting operations the training of each class-specific classifier in the VOC 2007 experiments took 1 hour, 5 minutes, 30 minutes and 3 hours on a 16 CPU machine, resp.
 Training for the other data sets went faster, and in the same relative orders of magnitude for the different operations.